Minor Quantum Engineering

 You will be able to understand how some main quantum technologies are implemented.
 Based on your personal background, understand what classical technologies are needed to implement them and how, viceversa, your discipline stimulates or enables the development of quantum technologies.

-New quantum technologies are at the heart of ambitious research program, with important funding from governments and private actors.
+New quantum technologies are at the hearth of ambitious research program, with important funding from governments and private actors.
 In view of future commercial realizations, a very practical question arises: how do we implement operational quantum devices?
 After a brief overview of quantum technologies and their applications, this course aims at answering this question.
 It will present the technical difficulties related to the realization of some key quantum systems as well as current proposed solutions, either already existing or under development.

 The implementation of quantum devices requires a broad spectrum of skills at the interface between physics and engineering (electronics, materials science, superconductors, signal processing...).
 The course will emphasize in particular the cross-disciplinary skills that are in great demand in the quantum industry, but which can also be applied to a wide variety of non-quantum problems and thus have a very wide range of applications.